 - What if I need legal help?

-As a tenant who lives in public housing or a federally subsidized apartment complex, you have greater protection against eviction than most other kinds of tenants.
+Yes, if you are a tenant who lives in public housing or a federally subsidized apartment complex.
+You have greater protection against eviction than other tenants.
 But these rights are limited.
-If you fail to pay your rent, in most cases you can be evicted.
-This publication briefly goes over how to avoid eviction for nonpayment of rent.
+If you do not pay your rent, in most cases the landlord can evict you.
+This publication briefly explains how to avoid eviction for nonpayment of rent.

 Tell the Housing Authority or your landlord right away.
 Try to do so before the rent is due and your landlord has served you with an eviction notice.

 The Housing Authority or landlord may be able to adjust your rent if you can show:

 your income has gone down since the Housing Authority/landlord last reviewed your income